Tyler-Liquornik/course-connect-data/README.md

   - Includes work on UIs in A/B testing that render differently on different accounts
 - Export Data to CSV or Mongo
 - Automatically scrape through all (max 40) generated pages for a given query

+## Course Scraper

+Scrapers subjects and courses offered by UWO

+Not associated with forked repo